ddev/ddev.com/src/content/blog/eight-more-ways-to-get-the-most-out-of-ddev-local.md

 ### Something everyone should know: `ddev poweroff`

-I never tire of reminding DDEV-Local users that the `ddev poweroff` and its neighbor `ddev stop` are your friends.
+I never tire of reminding DDEV users that the `ddev poweroff` and its neighbor `ddev stop` are your friends.
 They don’t destroy anything unless you ask them to.
 This is useful because if you keep a number of Docker containers running and neglect to remove them, you’ll run out of memory for Docker.

 Docker can become unpredictable when you near the memory limit.
 To avoid causing strange behavior in Docker, I like to keep my memory usage low.
 By default, it’s set to a limit of 2 GB, and you can have several projects running no problem.
 Once I get close to that limit, I just dump everything with `ddev poweroff`, secure in the knowledge that my containers are removed, not eating memory, and my data is intact.